How to get Citizenship in Japan: A Comprehensive Guide

 Foreign nationals in Japan obtain Japanese citizenship through naturalization.
 The general requirements for Japanese naturalization are as follows:

-• Maintain continuous residence in Japan for more than 5 years
+• Maintain continuous residence in Japan for at least 10 years (as of April 1, 2026)

 There are other requirements, which will be covered a little later.